 Your prostate gland is located at the base of your urinary bladder.
 It is normally the size of a walnut and surrounds the tube (urethra) through which you pass your urine.
 It produces the liquid (semen) part of your ejaculate which is added to your sperm during sex.

-The biopsy enables a urologist to obtain small samples of prostate tissue which are sent to a laboratory.
-The tissue will be carefully examined under a microscope by a specialty physician (pathologist), who will report on whether the prostate cells appear abnormal, if cancer is present, and to some extent, how dangerous the problems appears.
-This knowledge is essential in order for the pysician to determine if further treatment is recommended and if so, what treatment options would likely be most successful.
+The biopsy lets a urologist obtain small samples of prostate tissue which are sent to a laboratory.
+The tissue will be carefully examined under a microscope.
+This will show whether the prostate cells appear abnormal, if cancer is present, and to some extent, how aggressive it appears.
+This knowledge is essential in order for the doctor to decide on a course of action.

-A prostate biopsy can be safely done in the urologist's office.
 The biopsy is done by inserting an ultrasound probe into the rectum.
 A needle is then inserted through the probe to obtain the tissue.
 Ultrasound is used to enable accurate placement of the needle.
 A tiny bit of the gland tissue is withdrawn through the needle and sent to the laboratory for diagnosing.
 One or more biopsies from different parts of the gland may be taken in this way.
 You will remain awake during the biopsy.
-Though you may experience mild discomfort, it is unusual for men to experience severe pain during a biopsy procedure.

 What are the side effects of Ultrasound-Guided Biopsy of the Prostate?,/h2>